Update: Google is Closing Google Plus

 4. Using Google+ Post Timing

-If you really want to build up your brand and gain maximum recognition, you need to make sure you’re reading and sharing other user’s posts too.
+If you want to build up your brand and gain maximum recognition, you need to make sure you’re reading and sharing other users’ posts too.
 The more active you are, the more followers you’ll gain.
 However, a good tip is to ensure you’re only liking and sharing things that are relevant to your business and your target market.
-If you start to post random content that isn’t relevant to your target market then that could have a negative impact on your online reputation.
+If you start to post random content that isn’t relevant to your target market then that could hurt your online reputation.